ebeatty1/install/README.md

 For users other than myself:
 1. @packages and @aurpackages should be edited to include packages that fit the needs of an individual user
 1. --rsync should be edited, as symlink creation is based on the heirarchy of my own rsync directory

+For use on systems that have already seen some use:
+1. --rsync removes certain directories, as well as anything contained within them; make sure this behavior is understood before running, or config files and pictures might be lost